The Text Block is the primary means of adding text to your site. You can use Text Blocks to add headings, links, lists, quotes, and preformatted text.

 Can a Text Block have a different background color?

 The Text Block doesn't have a setting for a unique background color.
 The best way to create this is to use a background image if your template supports it.

 Can I add an image to a Text Block?

 Yes.
 You can wrap an image around text by floating an Image Block in a Text Block.
-To add text in a Text Block directly over an image, use custom CSS.

 Why does some text look different from the rest?